When it comes to standing up for sexual and reproductive health and rights, Canada is back.

-From the fallout of Trump’s Global Gag Rule, to the crackdown on the LGBT community in Tanzania, the pushback against a person’s autonomy to make decisions about their own bodies and sexuality is being felt around the world.
+From the fallout of Trump’s Global Gag Rule, to the crackdown on the LGBTQ+ community in Tanzania, the pushback against a person’s autonomy to make decisions about their own bodies and sexuality is being felt around the world.
 Stigma, the rise of regressive and populist movements, and major funding cuts to development assistance are all fueling a looming crisis for sexual health and reproductive rights.

 The Trump administration’s Global Gag Rule has slashed access to comprehensive health services like access to safe abortion and put life-saving care out of reach for many communities.
 Preliminary studies from Uganda, Senegal, and Nepal show that the Global Gag Rule has already led to less access to contraceptives and scaled back delivery of critical services.
-Vulnerable populations—rural and hard-to-reach communities, refugees, LGBTQI+ people, and youth—are the most affected by these cuts.
+Vulnerable populations—rural and hard-to-reach communities, refugees, 2SLGBTQ+ people, and youth—are the most affected by these cuts.

 It is against this backdrop of shrinking global leadership that Canada has emerged as a champion for women’s rights and gender equality on the world stage.
 Since 2017, Canada has introduced its Feminist International Assistance Policy, committed $650 million to sexual and reproductive health and rights, and will host the Women Deliver Conference in Vancouver in June of 2019.